jonasiwnl/zipnotes/README.md

 # ZIPNOTE
 blazingly fast, locally stored notes.
 Written in Rust btw.
+Perhaps I will add syncing in the far future.